mvallim/amazon-kinesis-java-messaging-lib/README.md

 ## 1.1 Prerequisite

-In order to use Amazon SNS Java Messaging Lib within a Maven project, simply add the following dependency to your pom.xml.
-There are no other dependencies for Amazon SNS Java Messaging Lib, which means other unwanted libraries will not overwhelm your project.
+In order to use Amazon Kinesis Java Messaging Lib within a Maven project, simply add the following dependency to your pom.xml.
+There are no other dependencies for Amazon Kinesis Java Messaging Lib, which means other unwanted libraries will not overwhelm your project.

 You can pull it from the central Maven repositories:

 ### For AWS SDK v1

 ```xml
 <dependency>
     <groupId>com.github.mvallim</groupId>